-- 1. Collect data for their research project under the guidance of department faculty - 2.
-Communicate with advising faculty in a timely manner - 3.
-Be responsible for professionalism and ethical treatment of human subjects and health information
+- 1. Submit and receive approval for an IRB application. - 2.
+Collect data for their research project under the guidance of department faculty. - 3.
+Communicate with advising faculty in a timely manner. - 4.
+Be responsible for professionalism and ethical treatment of human subjects and health information, if applicable.

-ELO Component Indicating Competency Grade(s) Received 1-3 Doctoral project
+ELO Component Indicating Competency Grade(s) Received 1-4 Doctoral project